California Influencers: What did we learn from the June primary election, and why?

 Jonathan Keller, President of California Family Council

-Neither party is as competent as they think they are.
-Voters are still the ultimate decision makers, even in a state as near-monolithic as California.
-Plus, the collapse of candidates like Antonio Villaraigosa also shows that all the money in the world still can’t guarantee success at the polls.
-Jessica Levinson, Professor of Law and Professor of Economics at Chapman University Despite the fact that California has styled itself as the headquarters of the "Trump resistance," that we have marched in the streets, and that we have made and worn hats, that does not seem to have translated into enthusiasm to show up to the polls.
+Despite the fact that California has styled itself as the headquarters of the "Trump resistance," that we have marched in the streets, and that we have made and worn hats, that does not seem to have translated into enthusiasm to show up to the polls.
 While President Trump was not on the ballot on Tuesday, many people who could alter the political landscape in California were.
 And yet, turnout was still relatively dismal.
 Let's do better in November.

 Catherine Lew, Principal and Co-Founder of The Lew Edwards Group